 Life Insurance covers are of various types.
 They can be broadly classified into endowment plans, term plans, and ULIPs.
 With the advent of hybrid insurance products, the purpose of insurance is not limited to life cover alone.
-It also serves as an investment.
+It also serves as an investment plan.
 Endowment plans and saving plans generally yield positive returns.
 ULIPs, on the other hand, are market linked and may yield a positive or negative return.
 A circular issued by the Department clarifies that any loss from ULIP must be reduced from the total taxable income.

 On considering all aspects surrounding the taxable effect of life insurance policy, we can conclude that the amount exempt under section 10(10D) will not be subject to TDS.
 Any negative return will be reduced from the total taxable income.
 Any positive return over Rs.
 100,000 and not exempt under section 10(10D) will be included in the total income.
 It will also be subject to tax deductible at source.
 It is important to note that your total tax liability must be considered after giving credit to TDS deducted under section 194DA.